Key takeaway

 Critically, the fixed six-month relabelling deadline is being replaced with a more flexible "without undue delay" obligation, reducing compliance pressure in long or global supply chains.

-Cosmetics and Fertiliser Revisions Target Administrative Relief
+Cosmetics And Fertiliser Revisions Target Administrative Relief

 For cosmetics, the Commission introduces a clear process for adding new colourants, preservatives, and UV filters to the product annexes.
 It abolishes the controversial pre-notification requirement for nanomaterials and streamlines reporting duties for national authorities.